A Generalized Tangent Approximation based Variational Inference Framework for Strongly Super-Gaussian Likelihoods: Introduction

 A substantial body of VI research centers on formulations that impose structural assumptions within the variational family~\citep{Hoffman-Blei-SSVI-2015}.
-The mean-field approximation, owing to its conceptual and computational simplicity, has been widely employed in statistical physics~\citep{parisi1988statistical} and later in Bayesian statistics~\citep{Jordan1999-graphical-VI}, where it remains a canonical instance of a variational approach.
-A mean-field approximation enables an efficient block-wise optimization routine, coordinate ascent VI (CAVI), with well-established convergence guarantees and optimality properties~\citep{Pati-PMLR-2018,Wang03072019,AlquierRidgway2020,alpha-VB,Pati-Annals-CAVI}.
-While this structural independence ensures scalability, it often yields over-confident posteriors that underestimate true uncertainty~\citep{Blei-VI-review-JASA}.
+A canonical instance is mean-field variational inference (MFVI), which owing to its conceptual and computational simplicity, has been widely employed in statistical physics~\citep{parisi1988statistical} and later in Bayesian statistics~\citep{Jordan1999-graphical-VI}.
+The mean-field approximation enables an efficient block-wise optimization routine, coordinate ascent VI (CAVI), with well-established convergence guarantees and optimality properties~\citep{Wang03072019,AlquierRidgway2020,alpha-VB,Pati-Annals-CAVI}.
+While this structural independence ensures scalability, it often yields overconfident posteriors that underestimate true uncertainty~\citep{Blei-VI-review-JASA}.
 Complementing MFVI, expectation propagation (EP)~\citep{minka-EP} refines local approximations via moment matching, yielding richer posterior representations.
 Extensions such as non-conjugate variational message passing (NCVMP)~\citep{NCVMP} further adapt EP to non-conjugate exponential family models~\citep{Nott-GLMMs-VI}. {

 }